A Collaboration for Sustainability

 A transitory, seasonally abundant species in Southern California, yellowtail are valued as both a game and food fish.
 They are highly prized in the sushi markets and sold as Hiramasa.
 Japanese yellowtail (Seriola quinqueradiata) are farmed and imported to the U.S. to be sold as Hamachi.
 Only farmed yellowtail meet the exacting standards required by the sushi market.
 The California yellowtail would be a domestically grown alternative to the farmed Japanese yellowtail.

-Captive broodstock are located at HSWRI’s research facility in San Diego under controlled conditions and provide eggs in the spring and summer.
+Captive broodstock are located at HSWRI’s research facility in San Diego under controlled environmental conditions, allowing for egg spawning in the spring and summer.
 Their production cycle can range from 18 to 22 months.
 Juveniles are available for stocking year-round from the HSWRI hatchery operation.

 POA farmed yellowtail will only compete with imported product and not with locally caught fish – thereby protecting the existing market for wild-caught yellowtail that meet a different market niche.